navuboy/rl_ardrone/README.md

-# rl4uav - Reinforcement Learning for Autonomous navigation of UAV's (indoors)
+# Reinforcement Learning for Autonomous navigation of UAV's
 ## Q-Learning.py
 Autonomous Navigation of UAV using Q-Learning (Reinforcement Learning).
 - State: Discrete